 There are a lot of factors that go into your family’s decision about where your student will go to college.
 It’s an important emotional and financial decision.

 When making this type of decision, data is important.
 It gives you the foundation to make solid comparisons of one school against another.
-Would you purchase a car by going to only one dealer and not look at the MSRP sticker on the car window?
-If not, then apply the same “shopping” philosophy to searching for colleges.
+Would you purchase a car by going to only one dealer and not looking at the MSRP sticker on the car window?
+If not, then apply the same “shopping” philosophy when searching for colleges.

 Unfortunately, existing college search sites, and the colleges themselves, don’t make it easy to gather the information families need to compare colleges.
 So it’s up to you to do the leg work.
 But in the end, this type of work will be worth it.